Technologies for cost-effectively making fodder yeast enriched in Omega-3

 Omega-3 and Omega-6 fatty acids are essential to human life and are only provided in our diet by plants, animals, some yeasts and some algae.

-When people consume too much Omega-6 fatty acid compared to Omega-3 fatty acid, people are more likely to have heart problems, high blood pressure, dementia and many other health problems.
+When people consume too much Omega-6 fatty acid, people are more likely to have heart problems, high blood pressure, dementia and many other health problems.

-Our foam fermenter can produce Torula (Candida utilis) and Pichia pastoris yeasts with large amounts of Omega-3 fatty acids, which has been shown to be very nutritious for fish and chicken, and thus makes a more valuable feed for fish and chicken.
+Our foam fermenter can produce Candida utilis (Torula), Yarrowia lipolytica and Pichia pastoris yeasts with tunable amounts of Omega-3 fatty acids, which has been shown to be very nutritious for fish and chicken, and thus makes a more valuable feed for fish and chicken.

 Protein from Methanol and Biodiesel Waste Glycerol